Kaufman Assessment Battery for Children, Second Edition Normative Update

 Scores/Interpretation: Age-based standard scores, age equivalents, and percentile ranks

-Scoring Options: Q-global™ web-based scoring, Scoring software or Manual scoring
+Scoring Options: Q-global™ web-based scoring or Manual scoring

 The choice is yours

-The new Kaufman Assessment Battery for Children, Second Edition (KABC-II) now has a broader theoretical base, making it the instrument of choice for all cognitive assessment applications.
-Extensively redesigned and updated, this test provides detailed, accurate information and unprecedented flexibility.
-Like the original K-ABC, the second edition more fairly assesses children of different backgrounds and with diverse problems, with small score differences between ethnic groups.
+The KABC-II NU has a broad theoretical base, making it the instrument of choice for all cognitive assessment applications.
+This test provides detailed, accurate information and unprecedented flexibility.
+The test fairly assesses children of different backgrounds and with diverse problems, with small score differences between ethnic groups.

 A test of exceptional cultural fairness